morpho-labs/morpho-ethers-contract/README.md

 > ⚡🚀 Call multiple view functions, from multiple Smart Contracts, in a single RPC query!

 This package aims to facilitate the integration around morpho with ethers-v5.
-Instead of importing ABIs, finding implementations, and guessing which functions to call, this package gives you typed classes and mainnet addresses of deployed contracts.
+Instead of importing ABIs, finding implementations, and guessing which functions to call, this package gives you typed classes by using [typechain](https://github.com/dethcrypto/TypeChain), and mainnet addresses of deployed contracts.

 NB: for security reasons, we invite you to always check the addresses of the contracts used, and check whether they are indeed those of Morpho.